The Neighbors: Income

 The Neighbors: Occupations

-In the Hawaiian Paradise Park neighborhood, 35.0% of the working population is employed in
+In the Hawaiian Paradise Park neighborhood, 45.6% of the working population is employed in

-sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.1% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations